Lelon55/Car-repair-shop/README.md

 # Car Repair Shop
 This project was created for a small company.
 Used to save the data of repaired cars.
 The program has the ability to: save, read, edit, delete data, and based on it can generate a PDF document.
+Application also can send mails to customers.

 The business owner does not need to have data in paper form.
 It allows you to be an ecological company.